isaacoduh/laracms/readme.md

-A Fairly Succint showcase for a micro blogging platform
+A Fairly Succinct showcase for a micro blogging platform